bigboss-ps3dev/PS4EYECam/README.md

 * [libcinder](https://github.com/cinder/Cinder).

-* [ciUI](https://github.com/bigboss-ps3dev/ciUI) With little modification to use in Maverick environment.
+* [ciUI](https://github.com/bigboss-ps3dev/ciUI) With little modification to use in Mavericks environment.

 * [opencv-cinder](https://github.com/cinder/Cinder-OpenCV) For future use.